agilebits/onepassword-app-extension/README.md

 }
 ```

-Apple's design makes it possible to return multiple `NSExtensionItem`, so we loop over all of them and process them in turn, calling the `processExtensionItem`:
+Apple's design makes it possible to return multiple `NSExtensionItem`s, so we loop over all of them and process them in turn, calling the `processExtensionItem`:

 ```objective-c
 - (void)processExtensionItem:(NSExtensionItem *)extensionItem {